CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

 ### Going WorldWide

-The last step to complete our basic structure it is going to be pretty short actually.
+The last step to complete our basic HTML structure it is going to be pretty short.
 Type this in the line above the `<title>` element:

     <!DOCTYPE html>
     <html>